alzindiq/fileprocessor/README.md

 `mvn clean install`

 Note this will not automatically pull all the dependencies for you.

 If you want a single, self contained jar including all the dependencies, then run:

 `mvn clean compile assembly:single`

+NOTE: javac provides the ``-encoding <encoding>` option for source files that contain unicode files, as this project does in some of its tests.
+The pom.xml file we provided already gives the right encoding (UTF-8) to cope with this, but make sure you add the `-encoding UTF-8` option if you decide to compile outside of maven or with a different pom.xml.
+This is used for test purposes only, as for when the code reals from a file, it asks for the right Charset and will only resort to the OS default encoding if this is not provided.

 ## Usage